 In addition to The Plantation at Pleasant Ridge and Town Center at Lake Carolina, West Shore’s other multifamily properties in the Carolinas include: Ansley Falls and Aurea Station in Charlotte, NC, Arcadia’s Edge in Columbia, SC, Reserve at Mill Landing in Lexington, SC, and Riverwalk Apartments in Rock Hill, SC.

 Grande Oasis at Carrollwood marks largest acquisition for real estate investment firm

 BOSTON, Dec.
-2, 2019 /PRNewswire/ — West Shore LLC today announced it completed the acquisition of a premier 883-unit residential community in Tampa, Florida, the company’s largest single transaction in its three-year history.
+2, 2019 /PRNewswire/ — West Shore today announced it completed the acquisition of a premier 883-unit residential community in Tampa, Florida, the company’s largest single transaction in its three-year history.